inatel/DM122-T174-AppShell/README.md

-# DM122-T174-AppShell
+# PWA App Shell

-PWA AppShell with Vanilla JS
+A PWA App Shell with vanilla JavaScript